radgrad/docusaurus2/docs/users/demo/degree-plan.md

 Another function of the Explorers is to enable a student to indicate which of these entities appeal to them by putting them in their profile.

-Once that's done, the next step is to organize things into a coherent Degree Plan, or "Degree Experience", which includes a combination of Courses and Opportunities (and, in future, Internships) related to one's chosen Interests and Career Goals.
+Once that's done, the next step is to organize your curricular and extracurricular activities into a coherent Degree Plan, or "Degree Experience".
+The Degree Plan indicates the sequence in which you will experience Courses and Opportunities (and, in future, Internships) related to your Interests and Career Goals.

-Here's what the Degree Planner page looks like:
+Here's what the Degree Planner page for Dora looks like:

 ![](/img/user-guide/demo/degree-planner.png)